 Testing the Waters

-I didn't realize how many soccer teams there were until I decided to give it a try, and there are so many!
-The simplest solution is to just pick your home town team, which has been easy enough living in Boston.
+I didn't realize how many soccer teams there were until I decided to give it a try, and let me tell you — there are so many!
+The simplest solution is to just pick your home town team, which has been easy enough for other sports living in Boston.
 Still, I'm not a huge fan of Robert Kraft, and my brother-in-law is a big NYCFC fan, so it didn't feel right to go with New England Revolution.
 So, I thought I'd try a new tactic; watch another country's league.
-The easiest choice was then the English Premier League.
+And the easiest choice was the English Premier League.
 But I still needed a team, so I arbitrarily went with Arsenal.
 I knew I wanted to choose a team that wasn't just the best team, but was still in the top tier, and I had a good friend who likes Arsenal, which made it easier to decide.

 So with a league and a team, I was ready to start watching in August of 2017.
 Things started off well, with Arsenal winning the opening match of the season, but I could tell I wasn't committed to the team yet.
 I started to learn more about the league and about other teams, and I learned who the owners were and about their histories.
 But it was the first match between Arsenal and Liverpool that sealed the deal.
 A 5-1 blowout in favor of Liverpool, and I was enamored.
 What a fantastic team, and when I learned they were practically a Boston team, owned by the Fenway Sports Group, that made it even easier to switch allegiances.
 Plus, they haven't won the Premier League since it reformed in 1992, which reminded me of my hometown Buffalo Bills.
 (I'd later learn that Liverpool and the Bills are nothing alike when it comes to championships).